 - Sweet corn

 Not a vegetable person?
 No problem!
 Carotenoids are not only found in vegetables, but also in a great number of highly pigmented fruit.
-Here are some fruit that are equally as beneficial as vegetables:
+Here are some fruits that are equally as beneficial as vegetables:

 - Squash (butternut squash, Hubbard squash, pumpkin)